kevscon/bridge-ratings/README.md

-# Forecasting Bridge Performance with Linear Regression
+# Forecasting Bridge Performance with Classification

 This project explores what bridge performance trends can be predicted based on characteristics gleaned from the National Bridge Inventory dataset.